gideondk/sentinel/README.md

 * Easy creation of reactive TCP servers / clients;
 * Easy initialization of servers and clients for default or custom router worker strategies;
 * Supervision (and restart / reconnection functionality) on both server and client for a defined number of workers;
-* Default implementations for both Ack as Noack based flow control;
+* Default implementation for flow control;
-* Sequencing and continuing multiple client operations using `Task`s
+* Sequencing and continuing multiple client operations using `Tasks`;
+* Handling of read / write interests.

 The following is currently missing in Sentinel, but will be added soon:

-* Handling of read interests;
 * More robust benchmarks for CPU / IO bound services to test router / worker strategies;
 * Better error handling and recovery;
 * Server to client communication;